rollup/rollup/docs/999-big-list-of-options.md

 Forward slashes `/` can be used to place files in sub-directories.
 See also [`output.assetFileNames`](guide/en/#outputassetfilenames), [`output.chunkFileNames`](guide/en/#outputchunkfilenames).

+This pattern will also be used when using the [`preserveModules`](guide/en/#preservemodules) option.
+Note however that when preserving modules, hashes are not yet supported.

 #### output.extend
 Type: `boolean`<br>
 CLI: `--extend`/`--no-extend`<br>